 What does (and doesn’t) it work on?

 Alcohol can eliminate many bacteria, include such Escherichia coli, Salmonella sp., and Staphylococcus aureus.
-But is much less effective at getting rid of spore-forming bacteria such as the bacteria responsible for botulism (Clostridium botulinum), tetanus (Clostridium tetani), and anthrax (Bacillus anthracis).
+However, it is much less effective at getting rid of spore-forming bacteria such as the bacteria responsible for botulism (Clostridium botulinum), tetanus (Clostridium tetani), and anthrax (Bacillus anthracis).

 Viruses and bacteria can also be protected by dirt, oils, or mucus.
 This is why hand sanitizers are most effective in situations where the surface/hands are already clean (such as a hospital setting).
 It’s also why hand sanitizers have a mixed record when it comes to preventing the spread of the common cold.